MagicInUse/MagicPi-NVR/esp32-cam-client/README.md

 ## Installation and Configuration

 ### Step 1: Hardware Assembly
-1. Connect PIR motion sensor to GPIO 13
+1. **Optional**: Connect PIR motion sensor to GPIO 13 for motion-triggered mode
 2. Ensure stable 3.3V power supply
 3. Insert programmed ESP32-CAM into camera housing

+> **Note**: If no motion sensor is connected, the device will automatically operate in always-on mode with timer-based wake-up every 5 minutes.

 ### Step 2: Code Configuration
 1. **WiFi Credentials**: Update these lines in the code: